 This course will also make use in of our brand new Music Technology Lab – fitted with Mac computers running the latest mixing and editing software including ProTools 11, Auralia, Sibelius and Acid Music Studio.

 This course is run in two parts and provides students with the opportunity to complete a full Certificate III over Year 11 and 12, providing them with a qualification as well as a credit of 3 units towards their WACE.
 A Certificate III will provide students with credit towards WAAPA entry or another area of TAFE study.

 Choose this course if you: Have a strong interest in the technical production side of Music – ie. Recording, sound engineering, editing and mixing.
 Whilst this is predominantly a practical class, written components will be required.

 Cost: There is an additional cost of $250 to cover the VET auspicing, workshop fee and professional studio excursion.

 Prerequisite: VET Music Certificate III Part One (Year 11)

 Students who have not studied the Year 11 Music VET course Part One may still apply for the Year 12 VET course.
 Students choosing this option will receive half credit of the Certificate III.
 The ability to play an instrument at a reasonable level, and a strong passion and interest in music production and sound recording is required, as well as a high level of dedication and commitment to both the practical and written components of the course.

-All new entries are at the discretion of the Head of Music.
+All new entries are at the discretion of the Head of Performing Arts.